 Bsc, M Ed, PGCE Visual Impairment PGCE Montessori Education for Autism

-Sandy is a trained teacher who has worked in education for almost 40 years.
+Sandy is a trained teacher who has worked in education for over 40 years.
 She has experience of both mainstream and special schools and has taught in settings across four different countries.
 Throughout her wide-ranging career she has consistently worked to address the complex needs of young people, adults and their families.

 Sandy has been head teacher of a specialist residential provision for young men with Asperger Syndrome/High Functioning Autism.
-Whilst working in New Zealand she trained teachers in New Zealand using TLC (Teaching and Learning Communication Residential Course) and continues to use this approach in her work.
-She has initiated Asperger girls/women's groups and conferences, is the voluntary director of the Dorset Adult Asperger support (DAAS) group, runs the New Forest Parent Asperger's Support group and supports trainee doctors with Asperger's Syndrome.
+Whilst working in New Zealand she trained teachers in New Zealand using TLC (Teaching Learning Communication Residential Course) and continues to use this approach in her work.
+She has initiated Asperger girls/women's groups and conferences, is a past voluntary director of the Dorset Adult Asperger support (DAAS) group, runs the New Forest Parent Asperger's Support group and supports trainee doctors with Asperger's Syndrome.
 She also works with probation service offenders through her private consultancy.

 Sandy is passionate about continuing her learning and in 2006 received her Masters from the University of Southampton.
 She has delivered training on a range of topics including 'Understanding Asperger's Syndrome', 'Relationships and Sexuality' and 'Behaviour Management Strategies for parents and schools'.
-She has also given presentations nationally and internationally on 'Developing Bespoke Educational Programmes for young people with ASD' and 'Visual strategies for helping young people with ASD'.
+She has also given presentations nationally and internationally including 'Developing Bespoke Educational Programmes for young people with ASD' and 'Visual strategies for helping young people with ASD'.
 She is trained in the Therapeutic Crisis Intervention programme from Cornell University, with annual training and re-certification.
 Sandy is passionate about her work, looking for collaborative creative solutions to complex problems.

 In her own time, Sandy enjoys travelling, walking in the New Forest and filling the 'assistant gardener' post at home.